alangibson27/plus-f/site/content/emulator.md

 * Connect: Enter a connection code to pair up with a Guest for a two-player gaming session.
 * Disconnect: Disconnect from a Guest to stop a two-player gaming session.
+* Use Port Forwarding: Select this option if you've enabled port forwarding for ports 7000 and 7001.